Article Read Time

 Implement Policies, Procedures, and Process Controls

-It’s not only about technology when it comes to cybersecurity regulatory compliance.
-It’s also critical for both compliance and safety to have risk-mitigation policies and processes in place.
-There’s no technical precaution in the world that can prohibit a committed employee from downloading malware to company systems or visiting unsafe websites.
+Cyber security compliance is not only about technology.
+Risk-mitigation policies and processes are critical for both compliance and safety.
+No technical precaution can prohibit a committed employee from downloading malware to company systems or visiting unsafe websites.

 Conduct Regular Audits and Technical Reviews

-It’s essential to perform regular audits (or technical reviews) of your own IT security and privacy programs, systems, and software to ensure they provide the protection you think they are.
-Although, there’s still no guarantee against a data breach even if you are doing all the right things correctly.
+It’s essential to perform regular audits (or technical reviews) of your IT security and privacy programs, systems, and software to ensure they provide the protection you think they are.
+However, there’s still no guarantee against a data breach, even if you do all the right things correctly.

-That’s why it’s essential you maintain ongoing documentation of your own compliance efforts to protect yourself by showing “due care” and side-stepping accusations of negligence.
+That’s why it’s essential that you maintain ongoing documentation of your compliance efforts to protect yourself by showing “due care” and sidestepping accusations of negligence.

 Invest in the Right Cyber Security Compliance Tools and People

-Make your life simpler by investing in the right tools and people.
-Many robust compliance tools give you the power to reduce IT risk by ensuring compliance with government or industry standards.
+Invest in the right tools and people to simplify your life.
+Many robust compliance tools allow you to reduce IT risk by ensuring compliance with government or industry standards.

-A good compliance tool will encompass custom IT requirements included in any business contract, insurance policy, or IT security policies and procedures.
+A good compliance tool will include custom IT requirements in any business contract, insurance policy, or IT security policies and procedures.
 It will automate data gathering, issue management, and all the documentation required to prove due care to any internal or external auditor.

 But you also need to have the right people using the tools.
 If you are large enough to have a compliance team, proper training on the tools is all you need.
 Suppose you have an IT team or IT consultant.
 It’s best not to have them audit their own work.
 Would you let your bookkeeper or treasurer audit your books?
 Bringing in an external auditor doesn’t mean you don’t trust your team, but that fresh set of eyes may see things that your people take for granted.